-Courses are linked to the Seminary's Blackboard system, which provides digital access to course materials, reserve readings, peer interactions, and an online grade book.
-Faculty regularly use educational technologies in courses with the support of the Seminary's Information Technology staff, who provide students with access to the institution's computer network and offer support when students need assistance navigating technology-based systems.
+Courses are linked to the seminary's Blackboard system, which provides digital access to course materials, reserve readings, peer interactions, and an online grade book.
+Faculty regularly use educational technologies in courses with the support of the seminary's information technology staff, who provide students with access to the institution's computer network and offer support when students need assistance navigating technology-based systems.
 The library's Digital Learning Lab also provides technology-related support for students and faculty.
 Students have access to the Internet via wireless connections in the library, academic buildings, student meeting areas, and student residence areas.
-Students also have access to computer workstations and audiovisual equipment in the library and selected classrooms.
+Students can also access computer workstations and audiovisual equipment in the library and selected classrooms.